gterzian/Python-Parallel-Collections/README.md

 ####Map and FlatMap

-Functions passed to the map method of a list will be passed every element in the list and should return a single element.
-For a dict, the function will receive a tuple (key, values) for every key in the dict, and should equally return a two element sequence.
+Functions passed to the map method of a list will be passed every element in the sequence and should return one element.
 Flatmap will first flatten the sequence then apply map to it.

 ```python
 >>> def double(item):